Read about tips, ideas, and experiences from real couples to help you plan your surprise proposal in Colorado

 If you’re bringing a photographer (like me!) along, setting up details ahead of time makes a huge difference.
 Even if you’re keeping things simple and private (not having a photographer), a little planning will help everything go much smoother.

-Picking Your Location
+Picking Your Proposal Location

-There are endless ways to propose, but simple often wins.
+Keep it simple & meaningful.
 You’re already going to be nervous (in the best way!), so focus on what’s meaningful to you both.
 Don’t overcomplicate it.
+The location could be a place like your favorite hike, the town where you had your first date or a view you both love.

-Find a Quiet Spot for your surprise proposal
+Find a Quiet Spot for Your Proposal

 A little privacy makes a big difference.
 Coloradans love their trails, so total seclusion can be tricky — but you can almost always find a quiet corner.
+When Aaron proposed to Teassa on top of Aspen Mountain, instead of popping the question near the crowded lodge, they walked just a few minutes down the trail.

-“If you try 10% harder, you’ll lose 90% of the crowds.”
+One of my favorite sayings is: “If you try 10% harder, you’ll lose 90% of the crowds.”

 At least that’s what my husband and I say to each other.
 We find it’s often true — you don’t need to go much further to find your own intimate space.